mmlacak/crochess/docs/source/libcc/ccstrutils.rst

     Function returns a pointer to character found in a (sub-)string.

-    If both optional arguments (:c:`end__d`, :c:`max_len__d`) are given, together they limit search to first condition met (end of (sub-)string, or maximum legth, respectively).
+    If both optional arguments (:c:`end__d`, :c:`max_len__d`) are given, together they limit search to first condition met (end of (sub-)string, or maximum length, respectively).

     .. note::